 If the need is urgent but not life threatening, call the Health Center at 448-2275.

 The Health Center is open from 8:30 AM to 5 PM Monday through Friday (Closed 12-1 PM for lunch).
 Urgent patients can be seen immediately during regular hours.
 If you call the Health Center when it is closed your call will be automatically forwarded to the cell phone of one of our two care providers.
 They are on call 24 hours a day and can meet you at the clinic within 20 minutes.
-After evaluation by the care providers, the patient will be treated at the clinic and released, the patient will be instructed to go to the ER on his own or EMS will be notified to evacuate the patient to the appropriate hospital.

 Do you have high blood pressure?

 There’s only one way to know, and that is to have it checked!

 Stop by the Beaver Island Rural Health Center for a free blood pressure check.

 High blood pressure adds to your heart’s workload and can damage your arteries and organs over time, according to the American Heart Association.
 People with high blood pressure are more likely to have a stroke, more likely to develop congestive heart failure and more likely to develop coronary heart disease, which can lead to a heart attack.

 High blood pressure has no symptoms, which is why it is called the “silent killer.”
 High blood pressure can usually be controlled by diet, more exercise and medication.